On a possible effective four-boson interaction and its implications at the upgraded LHC: Introduction

 with uniquely defined form-factor $F(p_i)$, which guarantees effective interaction~(\ref{FFF}) acting in a limited region of the momentum space.
-The considerations were performed the framework of an approximate scheme, which accuracy was estimated to be $\simeq 10\%$~\cite{BAA04}.
+It was done in the framework of an approximate scheme, which accuracy was estimated to be $\simeq (10 - 15)\%$ \cite{3}.
 Would-be existence of effective interaction~(\ref{FFF}) leads to important non-perturbative effects in the electro-weak interaction.
-It is usually called anomalous three-boson interaction and it is considered for long time on phenomenological grounds~\cite{Hag1,Hag2} and it was studied in a number of experiments.
+It is usually called anomalous three-boson interaction and it is considered for long time on phenomenological grounds \cite{13,14}.
 Our interaction constant $G$ is connected with conventional definitions in the following way

 where $g \simeq 0.65$ is the electro-weak coupling.
-The best limitations for parameter $\lambda$ read~\cite{PDG}
+The best limitations for parameter $\lambda$ read \cite{15}

 where subscript denote a neutral boson being involved in the experimental definition of $\lambda$.